The Franchise King® | Learn How To Become A Franchisee

 If you checked “within 6 months,” you’re a “warm” candidate.
 Your consultant will put a good amount of energy towards you-but only if you’re showing enough interest in the franchise opportunities she’s presented you.

-That’s because in the world of franchise consulting, you’re not considered a good candidate.
+That’s because in the world of franchise matchmaking, you’re not considered a good candidate.

 What you are considered is a “tire-kicker.”
 That means you’re “curious” enough about franchising to “look at a few franchises,” but you’re probably not at the stage where you are serious (yet) about investing money in a business.